 SolarisBank is a European fintech firm that offers a Banking-as-a-Service platform with a full banking license.
 SolarisBank was founded in 2016 but has since amassed €345 million.

 It offers not only a standard range of digital banking services like card issuing, landings and credits, savings accounts, payment processing, international merchant payments, money transfers, overdrafts, wealth management, and crypto services but also its KYC platform.

 SolarisBank also has modern services like split pay (pre-fund, post-purchase, e-commerce realtime) and allows not only consumer landings but also e-commerce landings, landings for self-employed people, and SME landings.

 Everything is provided through their open APIs with easy-to-use guidelines.

-Of course, the main advantage of SolarisBank is the full German banking licence, which can be used for your product scalability.
+Of course, the main advantage of SolarisBank is the full German banking license, which can be used for your product’s scalability.
 It could be used in 30 EEA countries, enabling your banking product to expand internationally.
-And you don’t have to find a separate sponsor and connect it to your chosen vendor.
-This “unfair advantage” is already used by Penta, Tomorrow Bank and many of Germany’s largest fintech players.
+And you don’t have to find a separate sponsor and connect it to your chosen vendor, unlike SolarisBank competitors.
+This “unfair advantage” is already used by Penta, Tomorrow Bank, and many of Germany’s largest fintech players.

 BOND is a relatively new enterprise-grade fintech company, founded in 2019.
 It offers account creation services along with KYC, AML and document verification, instant virtual card issuing with the opportunity to add cards easily to Apple Pay, Google Pay, and Samsung Pay, physical card issuing, deposits and loans, domestic money transfers, custom risk management solutions, etc.